 It has a cute shape as well.
 This is the chips where you can play with your fingers and pretend you are someone evil with claws.
 Is that too childish?
 Not until you see two adults fighting over it 🤣

 ACE CRACKER – PHP65.00 | KRW1,300.00

 Technically, it’s Ace.
 But if you read it using Hangul (they spell it based on how it is read), it sounds like Aceu.
 Their ㅅ sounds like t if it is ending consonant.
 You have to put ㅡ at the end of it to make the s sound.
-(Correct me if I’m wrong but this is how I learned it lol)
+(Correct me if I’m wrong but this is how I know it lol)

 Just want to say that because there are people who still make fun of how they pronounce things like that.
 We all pronounce things differently sometimes depending on our accent. 😪